tukkek/octorich/README.md

 Default location on Windows: `...\Documents\My Games\Octopath_Traveler\...\SaveGames\`
 Default location on Proton: `.../steamapps/common/OCTOPATH TRAVELER/Octopath_Traveler/Content/Paks`

+### Compatibility

+* Intended for use with the Steam version of the game
+* Does not require a new save game
+* Compatible with all mods that don't also modify any `EnemyDB` files

 ## Rationale

 Octopath Traveller is a JRPG with unparalelled replay-value and combat depth (comparable only to Saga and Bravely games) but these qualities are diametrically opposed to the incredible amount of artificial padding put into the campaign.
 [As one reviewer puts it](https://www.rockpapershotgun.com/octopath-traveler-pc-review):